thoughtspot/dev-workshop/workshop.md

 You will notice that the code includes some logic to authenticate with ThoughtSpot.
 In this tutorial, we are using AuthType.None.
 This will prompt the user to log in when the page loads.
 This is fine for the tutorial, but not recommended for a production app.
 For a detailed overview of security options supported by the Visual Embed SDK, please check out the [online documentation](https://developers.thoughtspot.com/docs/?pageid=embed-auth).

-## Create the liveboard page
+## Embed Liveboard Component
 Duration: 0:15:00

+### Create a Liveboard Page

 With the app structure set up and running, the next task is to add a new page to embed a search component.

-Within your IDE, select the `components` folder and add a new file **liveboard.js**.
+1. Within your IDE, select the `components` folder and add a new file **liveboard.js**.

 ![C17-liveboard-file](images/C17-liveboard-file.png)

-Then, add the required React and Visual SDK import to `liveboard.js`.
+2. Add the required React and Visual SDK import to `liveboard.js`.

 ```react
 import React from 'react';
 import { LiveboardEmbed } from '@thoughtspot/visual-embed-sdk/react';
 ```

-And, finally add a liveboard function below your imports.
+3. Finally add a liveboard function below your imports.
 This function will return a snippet of HTML which gets rendered on display.
 Within this snippet we want to embed our answers component.
 Previously, in the Developer Playground section, you saw how you generate standard JavaScript code.
 For your convenience, the Visual Embed SDK also ships with React components.
 In this example, we will use the LiveboardEmbed component.

 ```react
 export default function Liveboard() {